ippontech/blog-usa/posts/go-cli-from-scratch.md

 }
 ```

-As defined in the usage message this command should print the version number, build info and accept a `-short` flag.
+As defined in the usage message, this command should print the version number, build info, and accept a `-short` flag.

 ```go
 // version.go